 Fun Facts from Naming Gotham:

-****Winner of the Association of Public Historians of New York State 2023 Award for Excellence in Public History****
+****Winner, Association of Public Historians of New York 2023 Award for Excellence in Local History****

 WANT MORE NYC GOSSIP?
 One problem with writing a book is that you run out of pages before you run out of words (at least I do).
 So, now that Naming Gotham is finished, I am busy writing blog posts.